-Gastric lavage, also commonly called stomach pumping or gastric irrigation.
+Gastric lavage is also commonly called stomach pumping or gastric irrigation.

 It is the process of cleaning the contents of the stomach.
-It has been used for more than 200 years as a means of eliminating stomach poisons.
-To do this, a tube is inserted and through this irrigates a liquid that is then extracted to remove all the material or substances from the stomach.
+It has been used for more than 200 years to eliminate stomach poisons.
+A tube is inserted and rinsed with a liquid extracted to remove all the material or substances from the stomach.

-Such devices are normally used in a person who has ingested a poison or an overdose of a drug such as alcohol.
+Such devices are generally used in a person who has ingested a poison or an overdosed on a drug such as alcohol.

 They can also be used before surgery to clear the contents of the digestive tract before it is opened.